Dionys Schönecker

-Dionys Schönecker (29 April 1888 – 14 September 1938) was an Austrian footballer and coach, who oversaw SK Rapid Vienna for 15 years, from 1910 until 1925.
+Dionys Schönecker (29 April 1888 – 14 September 1938) was an Austrian footballer and coach, who oversaw Rapid Wien for 15 years, from 1910 until 1925.
 He also managed the Austrian national team in a single match in 1914.

 Early life

 Dionys Schönecker was born in Vienna on 29 April 1888 as the son of a factory worker.
 He completed an apprenticeship as a typesetter and worked in the Steyrermühl paper factory.
 Schönecker began playing football together with his older brother Eduard, who appeared for the Austrian national team.

 Playing career

 In 1906, Schönecker joined the football section of Sportklub Rapid, at the age of 18, where he initially played in the reserve team and since 1907 in the first team as a right winger.
 Unlike his brother, Dionys did not establish himself as an important footballer.
 After playing a few matches in Rapid's first team, and after a short loan to Wiener Sportklub, he retired in 1910, at the age of 22, and went on to become the youngest manager in the history of the club.